joshir199/Integrated-Gradient-Attribution-for-features-of-DeepLearning-Models/README.md

 1. Debugging Model Performance (only for model which are differentiable)
 2. Debugging Data Skewness
 3. Pixel distribution understanding in case of Image model

+# Tools:
+Captum is the python library that can be used for calculating Integrated Gradients and understanding models using visualization techniques.

+It supports other attribution techniques like SHAP, DeepLift etc.
+For more detailed info, refer here : https://captum.ai/